clelidm/MinCompSpin_Greedy/README.md

 Run the following commands in your terminal, from the main folder (folder containing the `makefile` document):

  - **To compile:** `make`

+ - **To clean:** `make clean`, removes all the intermediate files created during compilation and not used later. `make delete` will delete the final executable (to use only once you're done using the code).

  - **To Execute:** `make run` .
 This will use the datafile and variables that are specified in the makefile.